 Skip to main content

-Free B1 English Level Check — Are You Ready for Your UK Visa Test?
+B1 English Level Check — Free Practice Test for UK Citizenship

 Find out if your English is at B1 level with our free 15-question practice quiz.
 The B1 English test is required for most ILR and British citizenship applications.
 Answer questions covering vocabulary, grammar, and reading comprehension — and find out if you are ready to book an official UKVI-approved test.